jina-ai/jina/.github/2.0/cookbooks/Executor.md

 ## Executor API

-- All `executor` come from `Executor` class directly.
+- All `executor`s come directly from the `Executor` class.
-- An `executor` class can contain arbitrary number of functions with arbitrary names.
+- An `executor` class can contain an arbitrary number of functions with arbitrary names.
 It is a bag of functions with shared state (via `self`).
 - Functions decorated by `@requests` will be invoked according to their `on=` endpoint.